maz-kar/CrypticGecko/README.md

 So far 2 models have been used:
 1. CoinsModel: which consists of ALL data related to the coins, coming from the URL.
 2. StatisticModel: which consists of selected data related to the coins which then will be needed to create the HomeStatView.

+## Architecture of Models:
+1. Create a model file in model folder which consists of the desired properties.
+2. Make a view in component folder which consists of a reusable view with all the necessary data in that view.
+3. Make another view in its appropriate folder like Home.
+This one should consists of the final look of our desire view.
+4. Transfer all NOT view related data to a ViewModel.
+5. Finally call the View of 3rd step inside the final View of the app.

 ## TODO
 Add UnitTests for all the VMs
 Add UITests for all the Views